Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

 proving that $C^+/\varpi C^+ \to D^+/\varpi D^+$ is surjective. \end{proof}

-\begin{cor} Let $(K, K^+)$ be a Huber pair of a $p$-adic non-archimedean field $K$ and an open and bounded valuation sub-ring $K^+ \subset K$.
+\begin{cor} Let $K$ be a $p$-adic non-archimedean field, and $K^+$ an open and bounded valuation subring of $K$.
 Let $f\colon X \to Y$ be a finite morphism of locally finite type $(K, K^+)$-adic spaces.
 Then the natural morphism

 is an isomorphim on $Y_\et$. \end{cor} \begin{proof} We use \cite[Proposition 2.5.5]{H3} to ensure that it suffices to show that $c$ is an isomorphism on stalks at geometric points.
-Thus \cite[Proposition 2.6.1]{H3} and Lemma~\ref{lemma:restriction-mod-p} imply that it suffices to assume that $\ov{y}=Y=\Spa(C, C^+)$ with an algebraically closed $p$-adic non-archimedean field $C$.
+Thus, \cite[Proposition 2.6.1]{H3} and Lemma~\ref{lemma:restriction-mod-p} imply that it suffices to show that the natural map

+is an isomorphism when $Y=\Spa(C, C^+)$ for an algebraically closed $p$-adic non-archimedean field $C$ and an open and bounded valuation subring $C^+\subset C$.
 In this case, $X=\Spa(D, D^+)$ for some finite morphism of Huber pairs $(C,C^+) \to (D, D^+)$.
 In particular, $D$ is a finite $C$-algebra, so it is a finite direct product of local artinian $C$-algebra.
 By passing to a direct factor of $D$ (or, geometrically, to a connected component of $\Spa(D, D^+)$), we can assume that $D$ is local.
-In particular, $D$ does not have any idempotents, and so $\Spa(D, D^+)$ is connected.
-Thus \cite[Proposition 2.6.1]{H3} ensures that
+In particular, $D$ does not have any idempotents, and therefore $\Spa(D, D^+)$ is connected.
+In this case, we have